-- (a) in relation to any Notes represented by a global Note (a Global Note), units of each Specified Denomination in the Specified Currency; - (b) any Global Note; and - (c) any definitive Notes in exchange for a Global Note.
+- (a) in relation to any Notes represented by a global Note (a Global Note), units of each Specified Denomination in the Specified Currency; - (b) any Global Note; and - (c) any definitive Notes issued in exchange for a Global Note.

-The Notes and the Coupons (as defined below) have the benefit of an Agency Agreement (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement) dated 8 April 2013 and made between the Issuer, the Guarantor, Deutsche Bank Aktiengesellschaft as issuing and principal paying agent (the Agent, which expression shall include any successor agent) and the other paying agents named therein (together with the Paying Agent, the Paying Agents, which expression shall include any additional or successor paying agents).
+The Notes and the Coupons (as defined below) have the benefit of an Agency Agreement (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement) dated on or about 14 March 2014 and made between the Issuer, mBank S.A. (formerly known as BRE Bank SA, the Guarantor), Deutsche Bank Aktiengesellschaft as issuing and principal paying agent (the Agent, which expression shall include any successor agent) and the other paying agents named therein (together with the Agent, the Paying Agents, which expression shall include any additional or successor paying agents).